Michorlab/2type-sim/INSTALL_WINDOWS.md

 ## Updating PATH Variables
-To allow R to run bdmsim at startup, add the locations of your /local/bin and /path/to/fftw3 folders to the end of your PATH variable, found same way as above.
+To allow R to run BIRDMAN at startup, add the locations of your /local/bin and /path/to/fftw3 folders to the end of your PATH variable, found same way as above.
 Using the above example, we would add:
 ~~~
 C:/msys/1.0/local/bin;C:/msys/1.0/local/fftw-3.3.5
 ~~~

-## Install bdmsim
+## Install BIRDMAN
-Install bdmsim by typing in the R console:
+Install BIRDMAN by typing in the R console:
 ~~~
-install_git("git://github.com/Michorlab/bdmsim", args="--no-multiarch")
+install_git("git://github.com/Michorlab/BIRDMAN", args="--no-multiarch")
 ~~~